Guitars need love, too.

 Now, the jack.
 Apply cleaner to the tip of the jack – the part that your lead touches.

-There are only two differences when it comes to cleaning an acoustic guitar versus an electric guitar.
+There are only two differences when it comes to cleaning a classical or acoustic guitar versus an electric guitar.
 For one, there are no electronics to clean, but you can check your battery if your acoustic guitar has one.

 Second, the bridge is different.
 Acoustic guitar bridges have a saddle – the white bit the strings rest on.